-As well as vacancies in the Australian Public Service the Gazette may contain vacancies Australian Parliamentary Service and in non-APS Australian Government agencies.
+As well as vacancies in the Australian Public Service (APS), the Gazette may contain vacancies in the Australian Parliamentary Service and in non-APS Australian Government agencies.

 The Gazette is part of the APSjobs website which allows job seekers to search for vacancies and other notices.
 APSjobs is also the electronic lodgement system for agencies to place notices in the Gazette.

 What vacancies need to be notified in the Gazette?

 - the engagement or promotion of an ongoing employee

 - the engagement of a non-ongoing employee for an initial period of more than 18 months

 must be notified in the Gazette.
 An agency should notify a vacancy in the Gazette if there is any possibility that it may be filled in that way.